impactorbitco/handbook-main/content/ims/policies/HR/Display Screen Equipment (DSE) Policy.md

 1. Conclusion

-Green Orbit Digital aims to provide a safe and healthy working environment for all employees who use Display Screen Equipment.
+Impact Orbit Creative Group aims to provide a safe and healthy working environment for all employees who use Display Screen Equipment.
 By following this policy, we can prevent DSE-related health problems, increase employee comfort, and enhance productivity.
 If you have any questions or concerns regarding this policy, please contact your line manager or HR.

 Policy Approved by:
 [Name]
 [Position]
-Green Orbit Digital
+Impact Orbit Creative Group

 Date:
 [Approval Date]